 The goal of value engineering is to build the right project at the right time, meeting the project need with appropriate project scope.
 MoDOT uses the VE program to ensure the public receives great value for every tax dollar invested in Missouri's transportation system.
 Due to decreasing funding, MoDOT is increasingly focused on smaller, maintenance-type projects that are not traditionally targeted by the VE program.
-Still, MoDOT must be innovative in utilizing the VE process to search for solutions to reduce project costs and provide additional value.
+Still, MoDOT must be innovative in utilizing the VE process to search for innovative solutions to reduce project costs and provide additional value.

-MoDOT uses design-phase value analysis to remove unnecessary scope, reduce project costs and to improve project flexibility.
+MoDOT uses design phase value analysis to remove unnecessary scope, reduce project costs and to improve project flexibility.
 Value analysis includes specific, targeted processes aimed to improve the project value, including the formal VE program studies.
 Tracking progress toward the goal of evaluating all projects for value allows MoDOT to accurately gauge its performance.
-For FY 2014, 23 percent of projects underwent some form of value analysis during design.
-Recognizing a performance gap, efforts are being made to look for opportunities to expand coverage and develop new tools.
+So far, for fiscal year 2014, 39 percent of projects underwent some form of value analysis during the design phase.

-MoDOT partners with industry to find more cost-effective methods to accomplish proposed project work.
-During the construction phase, the VECP process encourages contractors to submit proposals to deliver improved projects.
-After award of a project, contractor proposals are considered.
-If accepted, contractors receive up to a maximum of 50 percent of the savings.
-For FY 2014, 39 VE proposals were approved resulting in MoDOT savings of \$1,360,000.
-Outreach and partnering opportunities were identified as tools to improve upon the recent trend.
-A pamphlet about the program was developed and distributed to MoDOT's contracting partners.
+MoDOT partners with industry to find more cost effective methods to accomplish the proposed work on our projects in order to better use our limited available funds.
+During the construction phase, the Value Engineering Change Proposal process encourages contractors to submit proposals to deliver improved projects of the best attainable value.
+After award of a project, contractor proposals for cost reduction are considered and if accepted, the contractor receives a portion of the savings, up to a maximum of 50 percent.
+Even though the savings are shared, the program generates savings on active projects that can be used to offset project cost escalation or reduce cost of delivering the project.
+So far for fiscal year 2014, 17 VE proposals were approved resulting in MoDOT savings of \$555,000.
+Although with reduced project scopes there are fewer opportunities, MoDOT leaders will continue to challenge department staff and industry partners to improve the value of construction projects.